UpperMoon0/Biotech/README.md

     });

     // To add recipes for other machines, simply change the "type" field.
-    // For example, to add a blender recipe, you might use:
+    // For example, to add a breeding chamber recipe, you might use:
     /*
     event.custom({
         "type": "biotech:breeding_chamber",